takashi310/colormipsearch/DATA_NOTES.md

 #### Color Depth Searches

 **LM data**
-* Added Annotator MCFO lines
+* Added 27,600 additional samples from the Annotator Gen1 MCFO data set, including 579 new lines.
+These samples were imaged with 20x and 63x objectives instead of 40x.
+See the FlyLight Gen1 MCFO website (https://gen1mcfo.janelia.org/cgi-bin/gen1mcfo.cgi) for all available images and citation guidance.

 The rest is as in [2.2.0](###Release-Version:-2.2.0)